whataboutyou-ai/eunomia/docs/get_started/quickstart.md

 Congratulations!
 You've just made your first steps with Eunomia.

-You can now continue to the detailed [server documentation](../api/main/index.md) or explore the available [SDKs](../api/sdks/index.md) to discover how to best integrate Eunomia into your application.
+You can now explore the [user guide](user_guide/index.md) to learn more about Eunomia or explore the [API reference](../api/index.md) for more details on how to use Eunomia in your application.